monlone/rust-vue-admin/README.md

 # rust-vue-admin
-this is admin for rust with uve.
+this is admin for rust with vue.